You’re not broken. You’re just not living a life that feels like yours

 A woman with curly dark hair and glasses lying on a hammock outdoors, reading a book, with two dogs resting nearby on the grass

-It’s a soft landing for the woman who’s exhausted from pretending to have it all together.
-A place to unlearn pressure and performative self-care — and return to a gentler way of being.
+This isn't a high-vibe hustle zone or a "fix yourself" space.
+It's a soft landing for the woman who's exhausted from pretending to have it all together.

 I'm not here to fix you.
 I'm here to walk with you while you remember your strength, softness, and self-trust.